POPPz07/POPPz07/README.md

 ### 🏆 Achievements:)
 - 🏅 Top 10 at NetElixir AIgnition Hackathon 2024
-- 🧠 Built projects with Random Forest, Recommendation Engines, and FastAPI
+- 🧠 Built projects with Random Forest, Recommendation Engines, and Flask

 ---